-• Accessibility/Inclusiveness
+Accessibility/Inclusiveness

 DCC strives to create a bias-free climate of mutual respect and understanding in our workplace and provision of service.
-We are committed to a culture of dignity, integration, equality of opportunity and independence which is necessary in fostering a rich learning and working environment for all.
+We are committed to a culture of dignity, integration, equal opportunity and independence, which is necessary in fostering rich learning and working environments for all.